noec764/erpnext/docs/dooks/accounts/articles/fiscal-year-error.md

 <img alt="Debit Credit Not Equal" class="screenshot" src="../assets/fiscal-year-error-2.png">

-Save Global Default, and Reload your Dooks account.
+Save Global Default, and Reload your Dokie account.
 Then, default Fiscal Year will be auto-updated in your transactions.

 Note: In transactions, you can manually select required Fiscal Year, from More Info section.